sureshhewabi/nf-downloadstats/documentation/docs/get_started/installation.md

       - bash (since Makefile runs Bash scripts)
       - git (recommended for version control)

-## B. 📖 How to Install & Run - Local Environment
+## B. 📖 How to Install & Run from Local Environment

 **1️⃣ Clone the Repository**
    Clone the repository and go to the location where you installed the pipeline.